omniborg/FaceCommand/README.md

 Morse Chains allow a single gesture to trigger unlimited commands via short and long holds

-Toggle Gestures button and Trigger Action
+Toggle Gestures button and trigger action

+Point Tracker allows accurate X and Y axis analog control, also compatible with other trigger actions and works concurrently with the other head gestures

 Profile export/import

 While it's possible to use all of the gestures simultaneously, there is still some crosstalk between certain gestures that move similar parts of the face.
 This is especially true when moving your head around.
 This will be improved as I incorporate more head orientation compensation and better sensitivity control.
 I want to include as many gestures as possible because people have different abilities to control their face.
-Even with just a few gestures, many commands can be made with the Gesture Chains tool.
+Even with just a few gestures, many commands can be made with the Gesture Chains and Morse Chains tools.
 The analog functionality works best by tuning sensitivity, deadzone, thresholds, and smoothing all together, though it's still not perfect and will be improved.
+The Point Tracker is more accurate for analog.

 Future features: